HarshbardhanSharma/repo/README.md

 # repo
 this is my first repository
-I am editing the repo
+I am editing the repo form bash